 Free Seedlings Giveaway - all day (Around the Pond)

-The ACUA will be giving out a mixed variety of free tree seedlings, as well as free seed packets.
+ACUA will give away a mixed variety of red maple and beach plum tree seedlings, as well as zinnia and green bean packets.

 Touch a Truck - all day (Outside Recycling Center)

 Get up close to one of ACUA's recycling trucks and learn how they work from one of our collection professionals.